Grades and study results

 - More information About the apostille (webpage of ENIC Ukraine).

 Unfortunately we sometimes come across forged Ukrainian diplomas.
 Apostilles are sometimes forged, too.
 This is why you should pay close attention to the fixed rules of the state and what the document looks like (see above under 'Checking what diplomas look like').
-More and more often, there are QR codes on a diploma.
-The QR codes sometimes lead to useful information, but sometimes not.
 Corruption in education is a problem, too, for example in admission or grades for exams.
 Diplomas do not show this.

 Please note: you can check whether a diploma is genuine in the Unified State Database on Education (EDEBO), but this is only possible in Ukrainian script: РЕЄСТР ДОКУМЕНТІВ ПРО ОСВІТУ (Register of educational documents).